 - Carry out the initial setup

-- You have to ground the unit to a –VE (Negative) 12V (DC) power supply
+- You have to ground the unit to a –VE (Negative) 12V (DC) power supply.
+You can use a multimeter or a car oscilloscope to check this

 - When installing the unit avoid areas exposed to excessive heat, direct sunlight, dust, humidity or coming into contact with water.